jorgegv/rage1/doc/tutorial/README.md

 broken links and sections still not written.
 This warning will be removed when the tutorial is finished._

 **Special note for Windows users:** please accept my apologies in advance.
 My main development environment for RAGE1 is Linux, so this tutorial may show a heavy bias towards the Linux way of doing things.
-I'd gladly accept any comments, suggestions and pull requests for addressing Windows-related concerns.
+I will gladly accept any comments, suggestions and pull requests for addressing Windows-related concerns.